JumpmanSr/DeepStateChat/README.md

 Fixed in 1.0.2 -- All text becomes lowercase -- Oops I forgot about that will fix in the future.

 Changelog:
 1.0.2:
-  ﻿Built in release mode
+Built in release mode
-  ﻿Fixed case being lost in sent or received messages.
+Fixed case being lost in sent or received messages.
-﻿  Some groundwork to hopefully replace Officer Bailey's name with the player's name in the notification at least.
+Some groundwork to hopefully replace Officer Bailey's name with the player's name in the notification at least.

 I can be reached on here or on discord: @Jumpman